jacksund/simmate/tutorials/02_ Run_a_workflow.md

 0.500000 0.500000 0.500000 Cl
 ```

 This text is everything we need to represent a structure, which is just a lattice and a list of atomic sites.
 The lattice is defined by a 3x3 matrix (lines 3-5) and the sites are just a list of xyz coordinates with an element (lines 8-9 show fractional coordinates).
-There are many different ways to write this information; here we are using the VASP POSCAR format.
+There are many different ways to write this information; here we are using the VASP's POSCAR format.
 Another popular format is CIF.
 It's not as clean and tidy as a POSCAR, but it holds similar information:
 ```
 data_NaCl
 _symmetry_space_group_name_H-M   'P 1'